maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 In the context of Gaussian processes a kernel function is a function that takes in two vectors (observations in $\mathbb{R}^ d$) and outputs a similarity scalar between them.
 As covariance matrices must be positive semi-definite valid kernels are those that satisfy this requirement.
 For GPs we evaluate the kernel function for each pairwise combination of data-points to retrieve the covariance matrix.
 The covariance matrix will end up not only describing the shape of our learned distribution, but ultimately determines the characteristics of the function that we want to predict.

-We can go further and say that the problem of learning with Gaussian processes is exactly the problem of learning the hyper-parameters of the kernel function - this will be discussed in greater detail later.
+We can go further and say that the problem of learning with Gaussian processes is exactly the problem of learning the hyperparameters of the kernel function.
+How to learn the kernel hyperparameters is not the subject of this post but is mentioned briefly in the Q and A section [here](#kernel_hyper).

 There are many kernels that can describe different classes of functions, including to encode properties such as periodicity.
 In this post we will restrict ourselves to the most common kernel, the [radial basis function (or Gaussian) kernel](https://en.wikipedia.org/wiki/Radial_basis_function_kernel):